 By using a logical argument you know is both the truth and makes you feel good about yourself.

 “The guy in the office does it, so it must be okay for me.”
 Does that sound like the truth?
-Would going along with that logic make you feel good about yourself?
+Would going along with that logic make you it feel right to you?

 “I don’t have time to exercise today.
 I’ll do more on the weekend to make up for it.”
 Is this a practical alternative for your body?
 Will missing today’s workout and trying to do twice as much next time help or harm you?
 Answer truthfully, then ask yourself how you’ll feel if you skip your workout.